Frequently Asked Questions¶

 What language support is available?¶

-There are no language restrictions, but the OpenBioMaps is currently available in Hungarian, English Romanian, Spanish, and partially in Russian.
+There are no language restrictions, but OpenBioMaps is currently available in Hungarian, English, Romanian, Spanish, Portuguese, and, to a limited extent, Russian, German, and French.
 Additional languages or translations can be added through the https://translate.openbiomaps.org interface.

 Each project can have individual language settings and associated translations.